 Around the world, books are losing ground to screens, but Portugal hasn’t received the memo.
-It has become one of the greatest destinations for book lovers.
-The country’s capital is home to the oldest bookstore in the world and Lisbon also hosts the largest book fair in Portugal, which celebrates its 86th anniversary this year.
-Second-hand shops are sprinkled across the cities and stores specializing in the sale of English-print books are starting to appear.
+Lisbon is home to the oldest bookstore in the world and hosts the largest book fair in Portugal, which celebrates its 86th anniversary this year.
+Second-hand shops are springing up across the cities along with stores specialising in the sale of English-print books.

 Livraria Lello & Irmão

 Not only is the Lello & Irmão Bookstore a fantastic place to buy books, it’s also a great site to take beautiful photos as well as geek out on Harry Potter.
 The four euro entrance fee may seem a bit expensive when visiting in a group but it pays towards the books purchased.